zateutsch/pwa-docs/docs/builder/getting-started.md

 # Getting Started/Prerequistes
 ## What is PWABuilder?

-PWABuilder is an open source project, sponsored by Microsoft, that enables developers to build better PWAs and ship them everywhere, including Windows!
+PWABuilder is an open source tool that allows developers to package their PWAs for publishing to various stores, including Microsoft, Google Play, and the iOS App Store.
+If you're just interested in quickly packaging your app, this article will take you through easily generating packages.
+There's also more in-depth sections for each of PWABuilder's supported platforms.```

 ## What does it do?